scala/scala-lang/blog/_posts/2017-03-14-scala-native-0.1-is-here.md

 To achieve this goal we've developed a whole-program optimising compiler that generates [LLVM intermediate representation]( http://llvm.org/docs/LangRef.html).
-This representation is then used to generate efficient platform-dependant machine code.
+This representation is then used to generate efficient platform-dependent machine code.

 The project has reached a point of feature completeness in terms of the coverage of the Scala language.
 We support the whole language including